ghc-proposals/ghc-proposals/README.rst

 warrant that, they may, at their discretion, involve the committee and ask the contributor to write a formal proposal.

-Proposals may contain amendments to our principles_, which serve as a guideline for future proposals and for the general evolution of GHC.
+Proposals are evaluated against our principles_, which cover both language *design* and language *stability*

 .. _principles: principles.rst